ibronsveld/hippo-ng/README.md

 ## Using and extending the plugin
 More information can be found in the docs section.
 ### Adding custom behaviours to the field
-TODO: Explain this
+More information can be found in the docs section.
-### Adding custom data storing
+### Adding custom data access
-TODO: Explain this
+If needed, the plugin can be extended to have customized data storage on JCR level.
+This is done by modifying the JcrModelSerializer.
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`